-Deploy the VMs running AD DS into an availability set.
+Deploy the VMs running AD DS into at least two Availability Zones.
+If not available in the region, use availability set.
 Also, consider assigning the role of standby operations master to at least one server, and possibly more depending on your requirements.
 A standby operations master is an active copy of the operations master that can be used in place of the primary operations masters server during failover.

 Perform regular AD DS backups.
 Don't copy the VHD files of domain controllers instead of performing regular backups, because the AD DS database file on the VHD may not be in a consistent state when it's copied, making it impossible to restart the database.